Leonardo DiCaprio as Howard Hughes, eccentric and ambitious aviation and movie mogul

 Costume Designer: Sandy Powell

 The Aviator wastes no time in establishing why the film is titled as such, providing the first look at the adult Howard Hughes as he’s beginning production on his World War I epic Hell’s Angels (1930).
 Hughes hires Noah Dietrich (John C. Reilly) to run his business enterprises—”and do a damn good job,” he adds—so he can focus his obsessive Capricorn energy on Hell’s Angels, a production combining the ambitious young mogul’s passions for aviation and movie-making.
-After beginning production on October 31, 1927, the film would take nearly three years to complete.
+After beginning production on October 31, 1927, the film would take nearly three years to complete, during which time Hughes would also earn his own pilot’s license.

 The Original Memphis Five’s “Fireworks” reprises from an earlier scene as Hughes quickly mobilizes the production and flies off to Oakland to film the flying sequences, excited directing the effort from his own plane with a mounted camera.
 When this camera is knocked off by a close-flying plane, an undeterred Hughes draws his own handheld camera and films as he flies.